STRIDES-Codes/STAW-Health/README.md

 # What are environmental infectious diseases?

 We use this term to include any infectious disease that has an environmental component in transmission.
 This could include mosquito-borne, tick-borne, fungal, zoonotic, waterborne, and soil-based diseases.
-Our initial tool will focus on Lyme Disease, Cryptosporidosis ("Crypto"), Dengue, Malaria, and Campylobacteriosis ("Camp").
+Our initial tool will focus on Lyme Disease, Cryptosporidosis ("Crypto"), Dengue, Malaria, Cyclosporiasis ("Cyclo"), and Campylobacteriosis ("Camp").

 # What is the problem?